ajeet-iba/TeenPatti-Simulator/README.md

 📦 Clean Object-Oriented Design (OOP)

-Game Rules:
+Game Logic:

+• Each player places an initial bet.
-Each player is dealt 3 cards.
+• Each player is dealt 3 cards face down.
+• Players take turns betting or folding.
+• The round continues until only one player remains or a showdown occurs.
+• The player with the highest-ranking hand wins the pot.

 Hand ranking (highest to lowest):